BigXplosion/AwayNickIsCool/README.md

 Give the module in the webadmin the nick you want to have when you are away and everything should be setup.

 If you want to disable the simple_away (the lame replacement of simple_away by ZNC) you type ```/znc unloadmod simple_away``` or ```/msg *status unloadmod awaynickiscool``` and the module will be unloaded.

+Note: The awaynickiscool module will have to be rebuild everytime you update your ZNC version.
+You do this the same way as the first time, so you can just follow the steps from above again.